meteorhacks/meteorhacks.github.io/_posts/2013-08-01-lets-scale-meteor.md

 hide: true
 ---

-A few months back, I introduced [Meteor Cluster](http://meteorhacks.com/meteor-cluster-introduction-and-how-it-works.html) on this blog, which is a way we can scale meteor horizontally while retaining Meteor’s realtime behavior.
+A few months back, I introduced [Meteor Cluster](http://meteorhacks.com/meteor-cluster-introduction-and-how-it-works.html) on this blog, which is a way we can scale meteor horizontally while retaining Meteor's realtime behavior.
 But it was a hack and as a result, it was not so efficient.
 So I began looking into alternatives and tailing [MongoDB oplog](http://docs.mongodb.org/manual/reference/glossary/#term-oplog) seems like to be the ideal solution.
 But it didn't play well with the current collection implementation.
 So I wrote [Smart Collections](http://meteorhacks.com/introducing-smart-collections.html).

 Today, I've completed MongoDB oplog integration into Smart Collections and now you can scale meteor very effectively.
-What’s more it's dead simple to use.
+What's more it's dead simple to use.

 ## Five Minute Guide